semgrep/semgrep/README.md

 The Semgrep ecosystem includes:

 - Semgrep - The open-source command line tool at the heart of everything (this project).
+- [Semgrep Supply Chain](https://semgrep.dev/products/semgrep-supply-chain) - high-signal dependency scanner that detects reachable open source vulnerabilities in third-party libraries and functions across the SDLC.
+- [Semgrep App](https://semgrep.dev/manage) - Deploy, manage, and monitor Semgrep and Semgrep Supply Chain at scale with free and paid tiers.
+Integrates with CI providers such as GitHub, GitLab, CircleCI, and more.

+and:

 - [Semgrep Playground](https://semgrep.dev/editor) - An online interactive tool for writing and sharing rules.
-- [Semgrep Registry](https://semgrep.dev/explore) - 2,000+ community-driven rules covering security, correctness, and performance bugs.
+- [Semgrep Registry](https://semgrep.dev/explore) - 2,000+ community-driven rules covering security, correctness, and dependency vulnerabilities.
-- [Semgrep App](https://semgrep.dev/manage) - Deploy, manage, and monitor Semgrep at scale with free and paid tiers.
-Integrates with CI providers such as GitHub, GitLab, CircleCI, and more.

-Join 100,000 other developers and security engineers already using Semgrep at companies like Chef, Dropbox, Figma, HashiCorp, Snowflake, and Trail of Bits.
-Also check out [tools powered by Semgrep](https://semgrep.dev/docs/extensions/#semgrep-as-an-engine)!
+Join hundreds of thousands of other developers and security engineers already using Semgrep at companies like GitLab, Dropbox, Slack, Figma, Shopify, HashiCorp, Snowflake, and Trail of Bits.

 Semgrep is developed and commercially supported by [r2c, a software security company](https://r2c.dev).